 Cottons is a longstanding Caribbean restaurant around town since 1985.
 Expect a vibrantly colourful interior and lively atmosphere, with a menu featuring “traditional Jamaican cuisine with a twist of exotic tastes from around the world and the Caribbean”.

 BIRD is the original fried chicken and waffle spot in London and also one of the first to serve up a waffle burger.
-I’ve always enjoyed their fried chicken & waffles and it’s one of my favourites in town.
-Their fried wings come with a variety of glazes and flavours to choose from, though we find the wings more on the mediocre end.
-To finish up with a sweet tooth, they make some gigantic glazed doughnuts and deliciously sugary doughnut holes!
+I’ve always enjoyed their fried chicken & waffles there (though not as much for their fried wings).
+READ ALSO: BIRD Restaurant Shoreditch

 If you’re familiar with Mamasons Dirty Ice Cream, then you’d definitely like Panadera Bakery as it’s basically a bakery version of the former.
-The word “Panadera” translates as “female baker” in Tagalog and their menu includes a range of Filipino baked goods, pastries, sandwiches and drinks.
-More specifically, the Corn Beef Hash Sando has been a headline-worthy treat, as well as the likes of Calamansi Meringue Tart, Ube Tart, Taho Boba, etc.
+Panadera Bakery offers a range of Filipino baked goods, pastries, sandwiches and drinks.
+More specifically, the Corn Beef Hash Sando has been a headline-worthy treat, as well as the likes of Calamansi Meringue Tart, Ube Tart, Taho Boba, etc. READ ALSO: Panadera Bakery

-Ramoramen has taken a lot of headlines since it first launched because it’s the first fully halal ramen restaurant in London and it also offers a unique fusion of Filipino-Japanese flavours that hasn’t been done before.
-The Oxtail Kare Kare is an award-winning flavour and the likes of Prawn Sinigang, Lamb Tantan Ramen, Chicken Sopas, etc. If you like fried chicken, they also make the crispiest Chicken Karaage!
+Ramoramen is the first fully halal ramen restaurant in London and it features a unique fusion of Filipino-Japanese flavours that hasn’t been done before.
+The Oxtail Kare Kare is an award-winning flavour and the likes of Prawn Sinigang, Lamb Tantan Ramen, Chicken Sopas, etc. are great too.
+If you like fried chicken, they also make the crispiest Chicken Karaage!
+READ ALSO: Ramoramen

 Moi Moi Island